Ethics Committee

 Injury or Death

 As specified in the G-CTInsurance-MWI, the G-CTAProcsVacBiol, and the G-COMREC, the sponsor is responsible for providing compensation to research participants and/or their legal heirs in the event of trial-related injuries or death.
-Per MWI-56, clinical trials in Malawi are required to follow the International Council for Harmonisation's Guideline for Good Clinical Practice E6(R2) (MWI-22).
+Per MWI-25, clinical trials in Malawi are required to follow the International Council for Harmonisation's Guideline for Good Clinical Practice E6(R2) (MWI-22).
 MWI-22 provides guidance for sponsors on providing compensation to research participants in the event of trial-related injuries or death.
 The sponsor must explain to participants the compensation and/or treatment available to them in the event of trial-related injuries.

 As per the G-CTAProcsVacBiol, the sponsor must follow the principles set forth in the Association of the British Pharmaceutical Industry’s guidelines (MWI-21 and MWI-20) to comply with Malawi’s participant compensation and treatment requirements due to trial-related injuries.
-The guidelines state that the sponsor should furnish written assurance to the investigator that he/she will agree to pay compensation to participants and/or his/her legal heirs in the event of trial-related injuries or death.
+The guidelines state that the sponsor should furnish written assurance to the investigator that the sponsor will agree to pay compensation to participants and/or the legal heirs in the event of trial-related injuries or death.
 The investigator, in turn, communicates this information to the relevant ethics committees (ECs).

 MWI-21 provides several basic principles to guide sponsors in fulfilling their compensation obligations.
 Compensation should be paid as follows:

-- When it can be demonstrated that a causal relationship exists between a participant’s injury and his/her participation in a trial
+- When it can be demonstrated that a causal relationship exists between a participant’s injury and participation in a trial

 - When the injury results in permanent injury or disability to the participant